PritK99/ML-Toolbox/Naive Bayes/README.md

 ## Results

-We use naive bayes to predict the gender given the first name.
-The model achieved an accuracy of `82.31%` on train data.
+We extract features such as last character, bigrams and trigrams from the first name to construct probabilities.
+Naive Bayes achives an accuracy of `88.46%` on the test data which is slightly higher than `86.92%` by logistic regression.
+Naive Bayes might be better for gender prediction task because the size of dataset available is small.